When the Ground Says No: How Solar Farms Get Built on Tough Terrain

 The Bottom Line for Solar Projects

 A site that looks difficult on paper does not have to stay difficult.
 Ground screws make land that would otherwise require expensive workarounds or get passed over entirely into viable solar real estate.
-There is a documented installation protocol for every soil type a site might present.
-No soil condition has to be a dealbreaker.

 For landowners and developers, that means more sites are buildable.
-For EPCs, it means fewer change orders when the ground does not match the geotech report.
+For EPCs, it means fewer change orders when the ground does not match the geotechnical report.
 For the project as a whole, it means a foundation system with a defined engineering basis, published load ratings, and a clear quality control process from installation through commissioning.

-To learn more or get project-specific guidance, reach out to DCE Solar directly.
+To learn more or get project-specific guidance, reach out to DCE Solar directly!

 Sources